Eschatologue/CM_wiki/docs/spells/1st-level.md

 Slick grease covers the ground in a 10-foot square centered on a point within range and turns it into difficult terrain for the duration.

-When the grease appears, each creature standing in its area must succeed on a Dexterity Saving Throw or fall prone.
-A creature that enters the area or ends its turn there must also succeed on a Dexterity Saving Throw or fall prone.
+When the grease appears, each creature standing in its area must succeed on a Dexterity :d20-save: **Saving Throw** or fall prone.
+A creature that enters the area or ends its turn there must also succeed on a Dexterity :d20-save: **Saving Throw** or fall prone.

 ### Guiding Bolt
-*1st-level evocation*
+*1st-level Evocation*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 120 feet
 **Components:** V, S
 **Duration:** 1 round

 A flash of light streaks toward a creature of your choice within range.
 Make a ranged spell attack against the target.
-On a hit, the target takes 4d6 radiant damage, and the next attack roll made against this target before the end of your next turn has advantage, thanks to the mystical dim light glittering on the target until then.
+On a hit, the target takes 4d6 radiant damage, and the next :d20-attack: **Attack Roll** made against this target before the end of your next turn has advantage, thanks to the mystical dim light glittering on the target until then.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the damage increases by 1d6 for each slot level above 1st.

 ### Hail of Thorns
-*1st-level conjuration*
+*1st-level Conjuration*

 **Casting Time:** :rsc-bonus-action: **Bonus Action**
 **Range:** Self